gravitational/gravity/docs/6.x/pack.md

 Gravity was designed with the goal of being compatible with existing, standard Kubernetes applications and to reuse as much of functionality provided by Kubernetes and other widely available tools.
-Therefore the image manifest's purpose is to be _the only Gravity-specific artifact_ you will have to create and maintain.
+Therefore the Image Manifest's purpose is to be _the only Gravity-specific artifact_ you will have to create and maintain.

 The file format was designed to mimic a Kubernetes resource as much as possible and several Kubernetes concepts are used for efficiency, for example:

 1. Use standard Kubernetes [config maps](http://kubernetes.io/docs/user-guide/configmap/)
    to manage application configuration.
-Image manifest should not be used for this purpose.
+The Image Manifest should not be used for this purpose.

-2. To customize the installation process, create regular [Kubernetes Services](http://kubernetes.io/docs/user-guide/services/) and tell Gravitiy to invoke them via an image manifest.
+2. To customize the installation process, create regular [Kubernetes Services](http://kubernetes.io/docs/user-guide/services/) and tell Gravitiy to invoke them with the Image Manifest.

-3. You can define custom cluster life cycle hooks like _install_, _uninstall_ or _update_ using the image manifest, but the hooks themselves should be implemented as a regular [kubernetes jobs](http://kubernetes.io/docs/user-guide/jobs/).
+3. You can define custom cluster life cycle hooks like _install_, _uninstall_ or _update_ using the Image Manifest, but the hooks themselves should be implemented as a regular [kubernetes jobs](http://kubernetes.io/docs/user-guide/jobs/).

-In other words, the image manifest never duplicates existing Kubernetes functionality, but is meant to compliment what is available to Kubernetes applications.

-Additionally, the image manifest is designed to be as small as possible in an effort to promote open standards.
-As Kubernetes itself matures and promising proposals like "cluster API" or "application API" become standards, certain manifest capabilities will become deprecated.
+The Image Manifest is designed to be as small as possible in an effort to promote open standards.
+As Kubernetes itself matures and promising proposals like the "cluster API" or "application API" become standards, certain manifest capabilities will be deprecated.

 #### Image Manifest Format

-Several image manifest fields, in addition to allowing literal strings for values, can also have their values populate from URIs during the build process.
+Several Image Manifest fields, in addition to allowing literal strings for values, can also have their values populate from URIs during the build process.
 For this to work, they must begin with a URI schema, i.e. `file://` or `https://`.
 The following fields can fetch their values from URIs: `.releaseNotes`,